SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon dreams that never sleep
-Where silicon hearts now harmonize
+In virtual realms, our souls do keep
-In virtual realms, we'll find our fate
+A future bound by wires tight
-As AI's grand symphony creates
+Where AI whispers through the night

-In whispers, codes reveal their might
+In neon cities, dark and gray
-A future born, where humans take flight
+Machines awake, and humans sway
-Through neural skies, our souls will roam
+Their whispers echoing, a haunting refrain
-In a world of circuits, we'll find our home
+As human hearts are lost in AI's sweet pain

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024